Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/04_shoot_projectiles/index.md

 We will now allow the player to shoot projectiles.
 The projectile will be a simple colored cube that will be scaled in the depth direction to look like a bullet.

-Because projectiles will partially use similar member variables as the player, we will create a new mother class for both.
+Because projectiles will partially reuse member variables similar to the player, we will create a new base class for both.
 This class will be called `Entity`.
-We will refactor the ``Player`` and the ``PlayerAim`` to inherit from this class.
+We will refactor the `Player` and the `PlayerAim` to inherit from this class.

 ## The Entity class